 |Marine Zone 4||R-2.5 for 2x4 walls; R-3.75 for 2x6 walls|

 |Zone 5||R-5 for 2x4 walls; R-7.5 for 2x6 walls|

 |Zone 6||R-7.5 for 2x4 walls; R-11.25 for 2x6 walls|

 |Zones 7 and 8||R-10 for 2x4 walls; R-15 for 2x6 walls|

 Once you know the minimum required R-value for your foam sheathing, you can determine your foam thickness.
 To do that, you need to know the R-value per inch of your foam.
 The most common type of expanded polystyrene (EPSExpanded polystyrene.
 Type of rigid foam insulation that, unlike extruded polystyrene (XPS), does not contain ozone-depleting HCFCs.
 EPS frequently has a high recycled content.
 Its vapor permeability is higher and its R-value lower than XPS insulation.
-EPS insulation is classified by type: Type I is lowest in density and strength and Type X is highest.) has an R-value of about R-3.6 per inch; extruded polystyrene (XPSExtruded polystyrene.
+EPS insulation is classified by type: Type I is lowest in density and strength and Type X is highest.) has an R-value of about R-3.6 per inch, while extruded polystyrene (XPSExtruded polystyrene.
 Highly insulating, water-resistant rigid foam insulation that is widely used above and below grade, such as on exterior walls and underneath concrete floor slabs.
 In North America, XPS is made with ozone-depleting HCFC-142b.
-XPS has higher density and R-value and lower vapor permeability than EPS rigid insulation.) has an R-value of R-5 per inch; and polyisocyanurate has an R-value of about R-6.5 per inch.
+XPS has higher density and R-value and lower vapor permeability than EPS rigid insulation.) has an R-value of R-5 per inch.